department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="howmgibadworks-0">Do I have to have received a fully honorable discharge to qualify for MGIB-AD benefits?</button>
 <div id="howmgibadworks-0" class="usa-accordion-content">

 Yes.
-You can't qualify for MGIB-AD benefits unless you receive a fully honorable discharge.
+If you didn't receive a fully honorable discharge, you don't qualify for MGIB-AD benefits.
 "Under honorable conditions" and "general" discharges don't make you eligible for this program. <br>
 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions). <br>

 If you have more than one period of service and receive an honorable discharge from at least one service period, you may be able to qualify if that period of service meets eligibility requirements.<br>